FAQ

 ...It's happened.

+Preferably 8-10 months before your wedding.
+However, this is one of the most debated questions when it comes to bridal shopping.
 The problem with this question is that there are many different bridal designers and they all work on different timelines.

 HOWEVER, most established, large-scale bridal designers work on a similar timeline.